bloominstituteoftechnology/build-sprint-ndo-ghana-agriculture-database-reusable-BE/README.md

 ---
 ### PUT /api/client/:id
 **JWT token required**
 * Update Client info.
-Only accessible by that Authorized employee.
+Only accessible by that an authorized employee.
 * Request example:
 ```
 {